Centers of Excellence (COEs) for Opioid Use Disorder

 Resources

 For assistance, members can call us at 1-888-477-9800.
-They can also call the Federal Substance Abuse and Mental Health Service Hotline at 1-800-662-4357 or visit the Commonwealth of Pennsylvania’s Opioid Use Disorder | Department of Health | Commonwealth of Pennsylvania web page for more information.
+They can also call the Federal Substance Abuse and Mental Health Service Hotline at 1-800-662-4357 or visit the Commonwealth of Pennsylvania’s Opioid Use Disorder web page for more information.

-PA Prescription Drug Monitoring Program (PDMP): tracks all dispensed controlled substance prescriptions to prevent drug abuse and ensure community health and safety.
+Pennsylvania's Prescription Drug Monitoring Program (PDMP) tracks all dispensed controlled substance prescriptions to prevent drug abuse and ensure community health and safety.
 It supports healthcare providers in prescribing safely and helps patients receive appropriate care.
-Prescription Drug Monitoring Program | Department of Health | Commonwealth of Pennsylvania.

 References